VTE & VTE/COVID-19 Resources

 North American Thrombosis Forum (NATF)

 The North American Thrombosis Forum is dedicated to saving lives through education and prevention.
-A major part of this is helping healthcare professionals stay up-to-date on the latest research in the rapidly changing field of thrombosis.
+A major part of this is helping healthcare professionals stay up to date on the latest research in the rapidly changing field of thrombosis.
 Through educational events and informative articles geared specifically towards clinicians, NATF provides clinicians with the information they need to best treat their patients.
 Topics covered include thrombosis, stroke prevention, atrial fibrillation, diabetes, cardiovascular-related illnesses, and more.
-Check back regularly for important updates on everything from the development of new medications, to the release of novel research.
+Check back regularly for important updates on everything from the development of new medications to the release of novel research.

 Managing the Risks of Direct Oral Anticoagulants